InfuseAI/crane/README.md

 ### Manage Credentials

 Manage your remote registry credentials and PrimeHub API token securely.
-Now only docker hub is supported.
+Now **DockerHub** and **AWS ECR** are supported.
 More on the way.

 Credentials are stored safely in the Keychain(MacOS), libsecret(Linux) or Credential Vault(Windows).